djmin43/dnd/README.md

 # Draggable
 - container for all list elements.
-- wrap every single list item with this element
+- wrap every single list item with this element.
-- children element is a function that's called with snapshot property
+- children element is a function that's called with snapshot property.
+- it is POSSIBLE to reorder dragable within its home droppable.
+- it is POSSIBLE to move another.
+- "Droppable" is free to control what it allows to be dropped on it.

 # side notes
 - source: information where the element was before